TDStrasser/Kookaberry-Reference-Guide/docs/source/safety.rst

 Some accessories may require a power supply voltage that is more than 3.3V DC.
 Such accessories cannot be powered by the **Kookaberry** and will need a suitable external power adapter.

-Power for accessories must in aggregate not draw more then 100 milli-amps directly from the **Kookaberry**.
+Power for accessories must in aggregate not draw more then 150 milli-amps directly from the **Kookaberry**.

-The **Kookaberry** is protected from short-term excess current but will be damaged by voltages exceeding 3.3 volts being applied to any connector other than the external power input connector.
+The **Kookaberry** is protected from short-term excess current but will be damaged by voltages from external accessories exceeding 3.3 volts being applied to any connector, other than the external power input connector.